GeniusLearner/machine_learning/README.md

 ## ResNet 50

 In this we will build another classifier using another pre-trained model, namely the VGG16 model, following the same steps we completed in the previous module {Pytorch} using the ResNet50 pre-trained model.
 Then you will test the classifiers on a test set.

+## Apache-Spark

+In this we will analyze a real-world dataset and apply machine learning on it using Apache Spark.